andyw8/evals/README.md

 # Evals

-A library for LLM evals
+A Ruby library for evaluating LLM responses.

+Based on the Prompt Evaluation example in the [Anthropic Skilljar course](https://anthropic.skilljar.com/claude-with-the-anthropic-api).

 ## Installation